 Kindergarten is funded by the State Government and can be delivered as an integrated program in a child care setting or as a sessional kindergarten program.

 At kindergarten your child will develop their independence, confidence, social and emotional skills.
-Like schools, kindergartens have a curriculum or learning framework which is designed to help children learn and develop.

 You may select three kindergartens that you would like your child to attend and put these in your order of preference.